Egypt is one of the world’s oldest and greatest civilizations to have ever lived on this earth.

 There will be no trouble, the person will give up and leave you alone.
 Treat your fellow humans with respect, and be kind but firm.

-When ordering food in many takeaway restaurants you will pay first at the cash register and then be handed two receipts.
+In most takeaway restaurants in Egypt, you will need to pay at the cash register first, after which you will receive two receipts.

 One of these receipts you then hand over to the people at the cooking stations who will cook your food.
 Your second receipt is for you to show at the end when collecting your food.
 We did not know this at first!

-A “friendly” local then came out of now where and proceeded to help us and show how the system works.
+A “friendly” local then came out of nowhere and proceeded to help us and show us how the system works.
 Good for us, because we would have been standing there for ages waiting for nothing!

 We proceeded to chat with the kind stranger for about 10 minutes.
 Then we started to realize that he was trying to set us up for his tourist trap and get us to go back to his gallery to buy stuff, quite persistent he was!